Bushey railway station

-The station is served by London Northwestern Railway semi-fast trains on the West Coast main line, and by London Overground services on the Watford DC line, a slow local service along the West Coast route.
-At Bushey, this branches west on a loop to serve Watford High Street railway station, before rejoining the main line at Watford Junction.
+Bushey is an interchange station in Hertfordshire which serves Bushey and Oxhey.
+It is located on an embankment where the Watford DC line, operated as the Lioness line of the London Overground, diverges from the West Coast Main Line (WCML).
+National Rail services along the WCML are operated by London Northwestern Railway.

+The station is situated 5 mi north of Harrow & Wealdstone along the WCML.
+Immediately north of the station, the WCML crosses Watford's Lower High Street over Bushey Arches Viaduct and shortly afterwards crosses the River Colne on another viaduct.

 History

 The London and Birmingham Railway first ran through here on 20 July 1837.
 A station was not initially provided, as the area was then sparsely populated.

 A station was provided later in a similar red brick style to others along the route, larger than most although smaller than that at Harrow & Wealdstone.
 London Underground's Bakerloo line trains served the station from 16 April 1917 until 24 September 1982.

-During the war years of 1939-1945 the station was often known as "Ampersand" - this was due to a typically bureaucratic application of emergency regulations.
+During the war years of 1939–1945 the station was often known as "Ampersand" – this was due to a typically bureaucratic application of emergency regulations.
 To hinder enemy troops in the event of an invasion it was ordered that all station names should be painted out on station name-boards, and this was interpreted at Bushey & Oxhey to mean the words 'Bushey' and 'Oxhey' but not the '&'.
 For the duration of the war, therefore, the station bore the designation '&'.
 Also during wartime a concrete pillbox (a small gun fortification) was provided under the viaduct, between platforms 2 and 3.

 The station was renamed from "Bushey & Oxhey" to "Bushey" on 6 May 1974, even though it is actually sited in the neighbouring town of Oxhey, and the nearest part of Bushey (Bushey Village) is over 1 mi away.
-Even so, it was late in the 1980s before signage at the station reflected this change.
+It was late in the 1980s before signage at the station reflected this change.

-Notable Incidents
+Notable incidents

 On 16 February 1980, faulty trackwork caused nine coaches of an express London Euston to Manchester Piccadilly passenger train to derail as it passed through the station.
 Three coaches were overturned and 19 passengers were seriously injured.
 The track required extensive repairs and did not reopen fully until 25 February 1980.
 The little used platform 3 was extensively damaged in the accident and remained closed until 2011.

 On 20 April 1980, a passenger train heading for Bletchley derailed immediately before Bushey station after hitting track maintenance machinery.
 The leading bogie of the Class 310 EMU derailed, but the train remained upright and damage was slight.
 One member of the track maintenance team sustained a broken pelvis.

 On 8 August 1996, the Watford rail crash occurred around 1 mi north of the station.